+^ Subject to the foregoing limitation, when one of the Ramapo PARs is out of service the full RECo Load Percentage (80%) will be applied to the in-service Ramapo PAR.

-7.2.2 Determination of the Cost of Congestion at Ramapo
+7.2.2 Determination of the Cost of Congestion at each NY-NJ PAR

-The incremental cost of congestion relief provided by each Ramapo PAR shall be determined by each of the Parties.
-These costs shall be determined by multiplying each Party’s Shadow Price on each of its M2M Flowgates by the PSF for each Ramapo PAR for the relevant M2M Flowgates.
+The incremental cost of congestion relief provided by each NY-NJ PAR shall be determined by each of the Parties.
+These costs shall be determined by multiplying each Party’s Shadow Price on each of its M2M Flowgates by the PSF for each NY-NJ PAR for the relevant M2M Flowgates.

-The incremental cost of congestion relief provided by each Ramapo PAR shall be determined by the following formula:
+The incremental cost of congestion relief provided by each NY-NJ PAR shall be determined by the following formula:

-Congestion$Ramapo, RTO=
+Congestion$PARx, RTO=

-M2M Flowgates-m ∈M2M FlowgatesRTOPSF(M2M Flowgate-m, Ramapo)×Shadow$M2M Flowgate-m
+M2M Flowgates-m ∈M2M FlowgatesRTOPSF(M2M Flowgate-m, PARx)×Shadow$M2M Flowgate-m

 Where:

-Congestion$(Ramapo, RTO)= Cost of congestion at each Ramapo PAR for the relevant participating RTO, where a negative cost of congestion indicates taps in the direction of the relevant participating RTO would alleviate that RTO’s congestion;
+Congestion$(PARx, RTO)= Cost of congestion at each NY-NJ PAR for the relevant participating RTO, where a negative cost of congestion indicates taps in the direction of the relevant participating RTO would alleviate that RTO’s congestion;

 M2M FlowgatesRTO= Set of M2M Flowgates for the relevant participating RTO;

-PSF(M2M Flowgate-m, Ramapo)= The PSF for each Ramapo PARs on M2M Flowgate–m; and
+PSF(M2M Flowgate-m, PARx)= The PSF for each NY-NJ PAR on M2M Flowgate–m; and

 Shadow$M2M Flowgate-m= The Shadow Price on the relevant participating RTO’s M2M Flowgate m.